 The traditional advice is to sort into three piles: stuff you know you will keep, stuff you know you will give away and stuff you’re not sure about and will revisit later.
 Those categories are good, but add a fourth: stuff you think you can sell.

-If you are convinced you truly do not have enough shelving or storage containers, see what you can find on Craigslist or at clearance sales.
+If you are convinced you truly do not have enough shelving or storage containers, see what you can find on online marketplaces or at clearance sales.
 But your goal should be to pare down your stuff to fit into the storage space you have, not to go out and buy more storage material.

 Step 3: Sell stuff you no longer want

 As you work your way through your home, ruthlessly identifying the items you plan to boot out of your house, you’ll probably find a few things you think you could sell.
-Selling secondhand goods is big business, whether it’s on eBay, in yard sales or at a consignment shop.
+Selling secondhand goods is big business, whether it’s on eBay, on Facebook Marketplace, in yard sales or at a consignment shop.

 Here are some places to sell items: